 The lender also wants to ensure you still have skin in the game.
 If you purchase a home with the immediate intention of taking cash out to recoup your down payment, you are, in essence purchasing a home with zero down.
 The rate of default increases as the borrower puts less of their own money into the home.

 At the end of the day, lenders typically want a homeowner to own their property for a little while first before they allow a cash-out refinance to go through.
 This is all to help protect the lender.

 Need a Mortgage Loan in WA State?

 Are you looking to refinance your home or take out a new mortgage?
 Sammamish Mortgage can help.
-We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon.
+We are a local mortgage company serving the broader Pacific Northwest region, including Washington state, Idaho, Colorado, and Oregon since 1992.
 We are proud to offer a wide variety of mortgage programs and products with flexible qualification criteria.
 Please contact us if you have any questions or are ready to apply for a home loan.